ChiHong-Xtautau/BiLA-OnlineLabelAggregation/README.md

 # BiLA-OnlineLabelAggregation
 This is the code of the BiLA framework which is published on WWW2021.

-If the code helps your work, please cite the following "Hong, C., Ghiassi, A., Zhou, Y., Birke, R. and Chen, L.Y., 2021, April.
+If the code helps your work, please cite the following:

+"Hong, C., Ghiassi, A., Zhou, Y., Birke, R. and Chen, L.Y., 2021, April.
 Online label aggregation: A variational bayesian approach.
 In Proceedings of the Web Conference 2021 (pp. 1904-1915)."

 # How to use